From Dogma and Doctrine to ?

 Sidebar!
 Keen to greatly enhance the overall vibe for my existing branding.
-Feelings concerning the whole branding of http://www.robinburrows.com?
-Absolutely an able guitar teacher in Broadstairs whenever necessary in the whole OTH areas.
+Feelings concerning the whole branding of http://www.rodjohnstondentist.com?
+Absolutely a fantastic dental service in North Bay whenever necessary in the whole Ontario areas.
 Make a remark.
 Appreciate it!

 The reality is that, at least in the so-called "developed world", the majority of people have already abandoned the dogma and doctrine of the faith traditions they we're born into.
 Soul Searching, the published report of a study of teenage faith in the US by Dr. Christian Smith, identifies what Smith calls Moralistic Therapeutic Deism (MTD) as the de facto religion of not only American teenagers, but their parents as well.
 MTD basically says that God is "out there", that God wants us to do good and be happy, and that eventually we go to some sort of "heaven."